CmdDraven/Syn-Syu/docs/sse_bash_v_1_1.md

 <!--
-Synvera Script Etiquette — Bash Profile v1.1.1
-Derived from SSE v1.1
+Synavera Script Etiquette — Bash Profile v1.1.1 Derived from SSE v1.1
 Author: CMD Draven
-Scope: Shell / POSIX-compliant Bash scripting under Synvera standards.
+Scope: Shell / POSIX-compliant Bash scripting under Synavera standards.
 -->

-# Synvera Script Etiquette — Bash Profile v1.1.1
+# Synavera Script Etiquette — Bash Profile v1.1.1

 ## 1. Verbosity vs Brevity
 **Chosen Approach:** Verbose + Defensive

 Bash is an interpretive shell, not a compiler.
 Ambiguity kills reliability.
-Every Bash script under Synvera’s umbrella must prefer *explicitness* over clever shorthand.
+Every Bash script under Synavera’s umbrella must prefer *explicitness* over clever shorthand.
 Always quote variables (`"$VAR"`), always define functions clearly, and always check command outcomes.
 Obfuscating behavior for the sake of brevity is forbidden.
 One-liners are acceptable only when their purpose is self-evident.
 Use descriptive variable names (`LOG_PATH`, not `lp`), and declare constants in uppercase to visually distinguish them.
 Scripts must be written as if they will be run by an auditor, not a hobbyist.

 ---

 ## 2. Error Handling and Fault Philosophy
 **Chosen Approach:** Predictable + Exit-Bound

 Silent failure is a sin in Bash.
 Every command whose failure could impact behavior must be validated immediately using either `set -euo pipefail` or explicit conditionals.
 Use `trap` for cleanup and error signals (`EXIT`, `ERR`, `INT`) to ensure the system leaves no undefined state.
 When a command fails, log both the command and its exit code in a timestamped record.
-Synvera Bash scripts must produce deterministic exits: either zero (success) or a well-defined nonzero code, never half-failed silent states.
+Synavera Bash scripts must produce deterministic exits: either zero (success) or a well-defined nonzero code, never half-failed silent states.
 Each error should be human-legible and machine-parsable, e.g.:

 ```bash